lamter/WBFSystem/README.md

-#web.py skeleton
+# Web Business Flow System(WBFSystem)

-This is a sample skeleton for a web.py application.
+This is a skeleton of business flow system based on web.py and Redis.
+It affords a user management function.

 The structure is:

 	 |-doc
 	 |-licenses
+	 |-redis
+	 |-sh
 	 |-requirements
+	 |-unitest_web
 	 |-www
 	 |---app
 	 |-----controllers